input-output-hk/marlowe/response-to-audit-report.md

 >
 > The lines mentioned in these lemmas display the resulting constructor before the function application, which differs from the general style in the rest of the codebase.

-These observation regarding readability will be addressed when we refactor the theory.
+These observations regarding readability will be addressed when we refactor the theory.

 ### 2.3.24 Unsimplified boolean formulas *(Severity: Low)*